hammadfarooqi/AStar-Pathfinding-Visualizer/README.md

 # AStar-Pathfinding-Visualizer

-python must be downloaded
+python must be downloaded.
-pygame, sys are needed
+pygame, sys are needed.
   Download by doing "pip install pygame" and "pip install sys" in cmd

 ## Instructions